eugene-pascal/unil-de-lausanne/README.md

 php artisan services:check
 ```

 > You can add this command to your `cron` for automated periodic checks.
+Below example with cron:
+> * * * * * cd /path/to/your/project && /usr/bin/php artisan services:check > /dev/null 2>&1

 ---